haiku/website/content/guides/troubleshooting/_index.md

 Since obtaining the data in a KDL can be challenging at times, the following steps are generally used to report KDL exceptions to the Haiku developers:

-  1. `bt` is run to ensure a detailed backtrace is shown on screen.
+  1. `bt` is run to ensure a detailed backtrace is shown on screen
-  2. A picture is taken of all text on the screen ensuring the text is as clear as possible.
+  2. A picture is taken of all text on the screen ensuring the text is as clear as possible
   3. The picture is provided to existing or new bug reports with the architecture and build (hrevXXXXXX)

 ## Blank or corrupted screen after booting